-Track PDA staff salaries, promotions, and other metrics to ensure PDA staff, particularly BIPOC and other underrepresented populations, are given fair employment and career advancement opportunities.
+Track PDA staff salaries, promotions, and other metrics to ensure staff, particularly BIPOC and other underrepresented populations, are given fair employment and career advancement opportunities.

-Measure PDA Council members' feedback through the Council's new self-evaluation and annual performance processes to ensure that PDA Council members are given fair access and opportunities to contribute.
+Measure PDA Councilmembers' feedback through the Council's new self-evaluation and annual performance processes to ensure that Councilmembers are given fair access and opportunities to contribute.